Pazoia/BorisBikesJava/README.md

 ## Project Status

-* Completed Challenge 1 - Create Project and initialise git repo
+* Create Project and initialise git repo
-* Completed Challenge 2 - Break down first user stories into Classes, Methods and how they interact with each other
+* Break down first user stories into Classes, Methods and how they interact with each other
+* First unit test passing - DockingStation class returning a String "bike".

 ## Sources